Sections Of This Article:

 Introduction

-There are a very wider variety of different things which can help with watch design inspirations, from the obvious historical traditions, to the weird and wonderful.
-I look at how all this works in this article, as well as exploring the fundamentals of where ideas come from and how to generate new ones.
+There are a very wide variety of different things which can help with watch design inspirations, from the obvious historical traditions, to the weird and wonderful.
+I look at how all this works, in this article, as well as exploring the fundamentals of where ideas come from and how to generate new ones.

 I include many fascinating examples of watch design inspirations, and detail how each of our own initial watch designs was inspired.